digital-asset/daml/docs/source/json-api/index.rst

 The JSON API essentially performs two separate tasks:

-1. It talks to the Ledger API to get data it needs to operate, for this it may need to *provide an access token* if your Ledger requires authentication.
+1. It talks to the Ledger API to get data it needs to operate, for this you need to *provide an access token* if your Ledger requires authorization.
 Learn more in the :doc:`/app-dev/authorization` docs.
 2. It accepts requests from Parties and passes them on to the Ledger API, for this each party needs to provide an *access token with each request* it sends to the JSON API.

 .. note:: By default, the DAML Sandbox does not does not require access tokens.
 In this case, you can omit the token used by the JSON API to request packages.
 However, you still need to provide a party-specific access token when submitting commands or queries as a party.
 The token will not be validated in this case but it will be decoded to extract information like the party submitting the command.